Strong 7.2 quake strikes in Tajikistan, felt in New Delhi

 NEW DELHI/ALMATY An earthquake measuring 7.2 magnitude struck Tajikistan on Monday, shaking buildings as far away as the Indian capital of New Delhi and in Pakistan, the U.S. Geological Survey and witnesses said.

-The epicentre of the quake was 111 km (65 miles) southwest of Karakul, the USGS said, a sparsely populated mountainous area.
+The epicenter of the quake was 111 km (65 miles) southwest of Karakul, the USGS said, a sparsely populated mountainous area.

 A Dushanbe resident told Reuters by telephone the quake had been felt in the capital, but described it as moderate.